 “Ocasio-Cortez’s desired ‘living wage’ of $15 an hour has been a living hell for many small business owners in New York, who’ve been unable to offset the cost through higher prices … It’s fine to mourn the impending closure of your former employer — it’s better to understand the misguided minimum-wage mandates that contributed to that closure.”

 And there you have it: another uninformed politician in control of our monies and policies.
-A woman who claims to be all about the average American worker, but can’t even make sure her own employees are protected.We value your comments!
-Please weigh in on our comment section below.
+A woman who claims to be all about the average American worker, but can’t even make sure her own employees are protected.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com